DID Super Moms season 3

 DID Super Moms 3 is the third season of the Indian Hindi-language dance reality television series DID Super Moms.
-It premiered on 2 July 2022 on Zee TV.
+It was premiered on 2 July 2022 on Zee TV.
 Hosted by Jay Bhanushali.
 This season Judged by Remo D'Souza, Bhagyashree and Urmila Matondkar.
-The Grand Finale was aired on 25 September 2022 and winner was Varsha Bumra.
+The Grand Finale was broadcast on 25 September 2022 and the winner was Varsha Bumra.

 Production

-Season 3 began premiering on 2 July 2022 as scheduled.
-On 25 May 2022 a promo was released on Zee TV official social media platforms.
+Season 3 began on 2 July 2022 as scheduled.
+On 25 May 2022, a promo was released on Zee TV's social media platforms.
 This show provided a platform to prove their mettle, and witness the stories and the resolution of the Super Moms to showcase their talent.
 The show is hosted and presented by Jay Bhanushali.